risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ## Required permission

-To successfully sink data into Snowflake, the user account must have the appropriate permissions.
+To successfully sink data into Snowflake, the Snowflake user account must have the appropriate permissions.
 These permissions include:

 - For the table: The user must have either `OWNERSHIP` permission, or at the very least `INSERT` permission.
 - For the database: The user must have `USAGE` permission.